Root Career Education Travel Health Wealth Music Poem HTPC Tennis Database Scripts Speak at SQLPASS Present to NASA, Robot14

 Just a disclaimer here, Warren Buffet did not invest in technology.
 He worked-hard with his super value-buying ability and happened to be the richest person because of the lost decade.
 Peter Lynch had non-technology investment but he worked hard and had the super-ability to pick good companies.

 It is too hard to pick a particular company, even pro cannot predict future.
 It is wise to hold a few non-leveraged ETF baskets (depends on your realistic goals, strategy and appetite - too greedy can drown you, too unambitious can starve you).
 You can use my 80-20 allocation strategy at below the bottom of this page.
+When the market eventually back to equilibrium (be after boom or crash) ETF is a balanced collection of equity that is not too crazy, diversified with multiple company stocks usually in one sector or total market, low expense, fee and tax.
+If you have covered immediate living expense thru up-n-down, you can hold on bust cycles and enjoy spending on boom periods.

 • I don't invest on risky asset such as swap at all but to show you an Example: Equity index swap